curtiscarlsen/curtiscarlsen/Log of First Solo Traveller Game.md

 ## Pedro the Patron
 Pedro is a professional arsonist who has a contract on Cyan to set a fire in a factory.
 He has a (stolen) ship, but his usual pilot is ill.
 # Getting to a new planet
+When the ship drops out of hyper,  the system patrols try to stop them, and the ship has to avoid them by hiding in the asteroid field.

 # Tracking down target